Cycling Cindy in her very own wonderland vs. the rough India-mode

 Cycling back is ruled upon two norms: I can’t stop before 18.00 PM and I can’t stop before I set a 100 kilometer.
 This may sound little pleasant yet I am aware what’s happening around me: I spot each single cat wondering in the grassy fields, I notice tiny mice crossing the path, I pass huge moor-fields and see that the harvest is in full swing throughout Germany.
 Pheasants fly away from my passing bicycle, while airplanes leaves tracks behind like a tractor-tire in a cloudless sky.
 I pass the Elbe river and my eyes follow a bird flying low in front of the ferry.
 I notice the simplicity of a bird flying and can’t help thinking this is their purpose.
 What is mankind purpose?

 Cycling a bit of Europe feels like a warm blanket to keep me warm through the uncertainty of life.
-A brownish masala dodi-pathi color -spiced up tea made with pure milk- made up by oak leaves on a friable Earth.
-Pure and a little dirty Earth, keeping me warm after an infernal ride through India.
+A brownish masala dodi-pathi color -spiced up tea made with pure milk- made up by oak leaves on a friable earth.
+Pure and a little dirty earth, keeping me warm after an infernal ride through India.
 Right now I am bending like a river.
 What comes will be welcomed.
-And oh boy… what’s about to come I hadn’t imagined in any of my dreams.
-Unthinkable.